sgladkoff/goldpan-ru/docs/goldpan.md

 By default, the filtering is performed through the target cell contents.
 The **Search in source** option enables filtering via the source cell contents.
 There is a **Match case** option, as well.

-![Let's filter out all the records that have the word 'Accounting' in the source](accounting1.png)
+![Let's filter out all the records that have the word 'Accounting' in the source](accounting1.png) *Let's filter out all the records that have the word 'Accounting' in the source*

 The **Use RegExp** option enables you to use regular expressions for filtering.
 A link to the regular expression specification at microsoft.com is provided for quick reference.

-![Now let's filter out those that specifically start with this word, instead of just having it anywhere](regexp1.png)
+![Now let's filter out those that specifically start with this word, instead of just having it anywhere](regexp1.png) *Now let's filter out those that specifically start with this word, instead of just having it anywhere*

 ### Split & Merge